TouchTheInvisible/touchtheinvisible.github.io/README.md

 <h1 align="center">Touch the Invisible</h1>
-<h3 alignt="center">Bridging Physical and Digital Modeling of Biological Macromolecules</h3>
+<h3 align="center">Bridging Physical and Digital Modeling of Biological Macromolecules</h3>

 ## What is this?